 Once the storm has passed, however, bass fishing is known to be much harder in most cases.
 The muddy water and temperature change are just a few factors that will negatively affect the bass bite.

-Despite the challenges to bass fishing after a rain storm, there are a few proven tactics and techniques you can use to catch largemouth bass.
+Despite the challenges of bass fishing after a rainstorm, there are a few proven tactics and techniques you can use to catch largemouth bass.

 The most prominent of these theories states that barometric pressure affects bass much like it does humans.
 For instance, barometric pressure is known to have an impact on the performance of marathon runners as it can make them more fatigued when the air pressure is high.
-Many think that this is the case for bass as well and that a high pressure system typically results in lazy bass that aren’t as apt to actively feed during these times.
+Many think that this is the case for bass as well and that a high-pressure system typically results in lazy bass that isn’t as apt to actively feed during these times.

 These creeks and streams will also create lots of churning and bubbling water as they enter the lake, which means bass will have more oxygen around feeder creeks than anywhere else.

 If you’re fishing in a river after a heavy rain storm, you should know that any type of dense cover that might provide current breaks where you can find bass hiding behind them.
 Casting upstream and letting your lure float around these current breaks is a great way for targeting bass after a heavy rain.

 Rivers have water temperatures that are generally cooler than lakes, and heavy rains will bring lots of warm water into them, which causes the water levels to rise.

 In both lakes and rivers, the storm fronts that dump massive amounts of rain make it possible for you to fish in newly flooded areas until the water recedes.
 Bass will venture into these shallow water areas and sometimes take advantage of the easy meals they find, such as small bait fish that can get trapped in pockets.